Amanda & Kraig

 A change in photography in the IPhone Era

 Everyone now has a camera on them almost all of the time with rapidly growing technology and readily available high quality cameras.
-This can sometimes have a negative effect on photography, as you will find that many people will take photographs of everything, happy snapping whatever they see.
+This can sometimes have a negative effect on photography.
+You will find that many people will take photographs of everything, happy snapping whatever they see.